steint23/a2j-kommunikationsplattform/doc/adr/0003-guidelines-for-testing.md

 | Easy to use [^3]                   | easy             | easy                  | ok                   | much                          |
 | External dependencies [^4]         | no               | no                    | no                   | yes                           |

-It was decided to do **End-to-end (E2E) testing with a simulated backend API**, as we have the fewest external dependencies here.
-Using an OpenAPI specification of the backend API, we can simulate the API and start development quickly.
-This is perfectly adequate for the current stage of development.
+Based on the above options, it was decided to proceed with **end-to-end (E2E) tests simulating the backend API**, as this is where we have the fewest external dependencies.
+Using an OpenAPI specification of the backend API, we can simulate the API in a good way and start development quickly.
 Further integration tests can be added later, e.g. when a production environment exists.
 Local development is also simplified by a simulated backend API.

 The following tools have been tested:
 | Stub/mock API tools | [Prism](https://stoplight.io/open-source/prism) | [MSW](https://mswjs.io/) | [OpenAPI Backend](https://openapistack.co/docs/openapi-backend/intro/) | [MockServer](https://www.mock-server.com/) | [Mockoon CLI](https://mockoon.com/) |